AgentWings/chrome-devtools-mcp/README.md

   Set to false to exclude tools related to network.
   - **Type:** boolean
   - **Default:** `true`

+- **`--port`**
+  Port number for HTTP server.
+When specified, server runs in HTTP mode instead of STDIO.
+Useful for cloud deployments and web integrations.
+  - **Type:** number

 <!-- END AUTO GENERATED OPTIONS -->